Naveenchandar/React-Sticky-Notes/README.md

-## A Small project using React.js
+## Sticky Notes using React.js
+- Languages used
+  - HTML
+  - CSS
+  - Javascropt
+- Library used
+  - React Js
+  - Material Ui
-- CSS is used for styling
+- Packages used
+  - react-draggable
 - I have used react-draggable -npm package in this application
   - import react-draggable by command :-
   - $ npm install react-draggable